-- Analyze the validity of studies and identify potential sources of bias. - Analyze sets of data graphically and numerically. - Analyze the relationship between two variables graphically and numerically. - Analyze what is likely and unlikely to happen due to chance, and use this knowledge to make decisions - Determine if study results are significant with hypothesis testing and confidence intervals. - Create their own experiment to investigate a topic of interest, gather data using appropriate methods, and determine if they found significant evidence to make a conclusion about their topic.
+- Analyze the validity of studies and identify potential sources of bias. - Analyze sets of data graphically and numerically. - Analyze the relationship between two variables graphically and numerically. - Analyze what is likely and unlikely to happen due to chance, and use this knowledge to make decisions - Determine if study results are significant with hypothesis testing and confidence intervals. - Apply their understanding of statistics in case studies and business meetings.